pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 I also looked into fully rewriting this from scratch and actually did for bits of the networking layer.
 But there's so much already working and I decided to refactor instead.
-I think this is the right way, I want to build a codebase that can evolve and change nicely rather than one that needs to be frequently scrapped.
+I think this is the right way; I want to build a codebase that can evolve and change nicely rather than one that needs to be frequently scrapped.

 ### Entity Component System